Fevermap/fevermap/README.md

 If you have HTML/CSS/JS skills, you can participate in front-end development.
 See `app/README.md` for details.

 If you have Python/Flask skills, you can participate in back-end development.
 See `api/README.md` for details.

+If you have checked out a clone of this repository, simply run `docker-compose up --build` to play around with the [local development environment](https://www.youtube.com/watch?v=hsXWF-hpBJM).

 This is an open source project, so feel free to review the code, fix things you think are important and open a merge request for others to review.